antronerds/r2-tutorials/docs/Adapting_R2.md

 	[**Figure    12: Select the procedure for a Category; in this case    'update**](_static/images/AdaptingR2_Selectprocedure.png)

-9. In the next screen you'll be asked what type of procedure is needed for your category of choice.
+9. In the next screen you'll be asked what type of procedure is needed for your Category of choice.
 First, chose 'ChangedGenes' from the 'Select Category' dropdown menu.
-    In our case we want to keep the category and update it.
+    In our case we want to keep the Category and update it with a list of 78 genes.
 Choose for 'Select operation' the 'update' item and click 'Execute'.

 	![](_static/images/AdaptingR2_AdaptCategory.png "Figure    13: The Category we just built can be adapted in    all details.")